I’m Laura Radniecki and I’m thrilled to have you here in my little corner of the internet.

 By the time we moved back to Minnesota in late 2009, Laura Radniecki Images was born.
 My business has grown by leaps and bounds in the years since, and I am both humbled and thankful.
 Now, I can’t imagine myself as anything other than an entrepreneur.

 It’s crazy to go through life with the same person you knew and loved when you were 15.
-We are soon nearing the point where we will have been together for MORE than half of our lives… So crazy!
+We have passed the point where we have been together for MORE than half of our lives… So crazy!

 Matt and I bought our first home together in late 2012.